floweredscarf/su25/about.md

 credit point.
 Completing all three will give 3 points.
 So, if you complete every survey in this class, you can get a total of 6 extra credit points!

-## Forum
-All important course announcements will be made on Ed (the course discussion forum).
-We will be automatically enrolling everyone.

-### Ed Etiquette
--   **Search before posting.**: Your question may have already been answered by us or other students in the past.
-Reading other  students' posts will let you refine your question, and gives us more time to answer new questions.
--   **Try to avoid open-ended or vague questions such as**: "How does Java work?" or "How come the solution to a discussion      problem is this?".
-If you walk us through your thoughts and reference specific lines that you find confusing, we can better address the problem you are facing.
-Being specific helps us uncover any misunderstandings that you may have.
--   **Post questions about assignments as public follow-ups on the corresponding assignment post.**: For example, post your questions about Lab 1 under the Lab 1 post.
-If your question is too detailed or revealing to fit as a follow-up, your question would be better answered during office hours.
--   **No follow-up +1's.**:  Instead, you should use the heart button on a question/follow-up.
-Excessive +1 follow-ups clutter the post and make it more difficult to get to the unresolved follow-ups.
--   **If you want a reply on a follow-up, mark it as unresolved**, or we may not see it.

-For more detailed information, please read over the [Ed policies and guidelines.](guides/ed/index.md)

 ## Grading